Independent ranking

 The independent GLP-1 comparison site, 2026.

-GLP Chart is the only US comparison site that scores every telehealth GLP-1 program against the same five criteria, re-verifies prices every Monday through real checkouts, and takes zero paid placements.
+GLP Chart is the only US comparison site that scores every telehealth GLP-1 program against the same five criteria, re-checks prices every Monday against each program's published pricing, and takes zero paid placements.
 25 programs scored.
-Updated May 25.
+Updated June 5.

 Most sites that call themselves a "GLP-1 comparison" are affiliate-funnel pages that list four or five programs the operator gets paid the most to recommend.
 We score every program in the US telehealth GLP-1 market on the same criteria and publish the methodology.
 The ranking is editorial.
 The chart is the data.
-Below: the five things that make a comparison site honest, what we do differently, and how we rank.
+Below: the five things a comparison site has to get right, what we do differently, and how we rank.

 1. Same criteria for every program.
 If a program scores high on price but you cannot find the price column, the comparison is staged.
 We score pricing transparency, cancellation terms, onboarding, medication options, and member outcomes.
 Ten points each.
 Same rubric for all 25.